google/starthinker/tutorials/testing.md

   - For existing tests, keep a backup of your configuration file, its reusable.
   - Teams can share configuration files, keep any account login credentails seperate.
-  - The best place to start a new script is the UI, prototype your workflow there.
+  - The best place to start a new recipe is the UI, prototype your workflow there.
   - Then download the JSON and create a test using the include block to connect to the script.
-  - Test that the script runs with hard coded values as it did in the UI before adding fields.
+  - Test that the recipe runs with hard coded values as it did in the UI before adding fields.
   - When adding fields to the script, hard code the values in the test, do not use the config at this point.
-  - Once the script is working, add optional test blocks to verify data.
+  - Once the recipe is working, add optional test blocks to verify data.
-  - Last, move the parameters from the test file to the config script by adding fields to the test file.
+  - Last, move the parameters from the test file to the config recipe by adding fields to the test file.
-  - If the script is configured correctly, it will show up in the development UI.
+  - If the recipe is configured correctly, it will show up in the development UI.
   - Use the other tests as examples for how to structure yours.

 ## Important Testing Setup